Volleyball: 6–2

 In the 6–2 formation, a player always comes forward from the back row to set.
 The three front row players are all in attacking positions.
-Thus, all six players act as hitters at one time or another, while two can act as setters.
-So the 6–2 formation is actually a 4–2 system, but the back-row setter penetrates to set.
+As a result all six players act as hitters at one time or another, while two can act as setters.
+So the 6–2 formation is now a 4–2 system, but the back-row setter penetrates to set.
 The 6–2 lineup thus requires two setters, who line up opposite to each other in the rotation.
 In addition to the setters, a typical lineup will have two middle hitters and two outside hitters.
 By aligning like positions opposite themselves in the rotation, there will always be one of each position in the front and back rows.
 After service, the players in the front row move into their assigned positions.

 The advantage of the 6–2 is that there are always three front-row hitters available, maximizing the offensive possibilities.
 However, not only does the 6–2 require a team to possess two people capable of performing the highly specialized role of setter, it also requires both of those players to be effective offensive hitters when not in the setter position.
 At the international level, only the Cuban National Women's Team employs this kind of formation.
 It is also used by NCAA teams in Division III men's play and women's play in all divisions, partially due to the variant rules used which allow more substitutions per set than the 6 allowed in the standard rules—12 in matches involving two Division III men's teams and 15 for all women's play.